tshepang/tag-helper/README.md

     <repo>    Path to git repo [default: .]
 ```

-All that's left is pushing the resulting tag to remote repo.
+All that's left is pushing the resulting tag to remote repo (via `git push`).

 ---